This glossary of carbon regulation and reporting will help you to understand key terms.

 SASB (Sustainability Accounting Standards Board)

-SASB (Sustainability Accounting Standards Board) provides industry-specific standards for disclosing financially-material sustainability information.
+SASB (Sustainability Accounting Standards Board) provides industry-specific standards for disclosing financial material sustainability information.

 Market Mechanisms and Border Adjustments

-Market Mechanisms and Border Adjustments are economic tools and regulatory measures designed to encourage reductions in carbon emissions through market-based incentives and regulations.
+Market Mechanisms and Border Adjustments are economic tools and regulatory measures designed to encourage reduction in carbon emissions through market-based incentives and regulations.

 CBAM (Carbon Border Adjustment Mechanism)